greyaz/EmbedAnything/README.md

 # EmbedAnything
 Embed anything into [Kanboard](https://github.com/kanboard/kanboard).
-This plugin allows you to embed any web content via an iframe as a stand-alone page in different projects.
+This plugin utilizes HTML iframes and allows you to embed any web content into your project as a stand-alone page.

 ## Data forwarding
 Part of the project's information can be delivered to your page by specifying the following predefined keywords in the config file: